Oi Treis Harites: Season 2

-Season 2 consists of 40 episodes and it's the largest season.
+Season 2 consists of 40 episodes and is the largest season.
 It begins with the three sisters having returned from their vacations and trying to attract a charming man living next door to them.
 The season continues with the sisters handling hilarious situations in each episode.
 In the 7th episode of the season, a big change happens.
 Olga's daughter, Teti, abandons her studies in London and comes to Athens.
-Initially, Olga, disagrees with her decision and tries to persuade her to go back to London, but soon she realises it is better to have Teti under the same roof.
+Initially, Olga, disagrees with her decision and tries to persuade her to return to London, but soon she realises it is better to have Teti under the same roof.
 But there is one problem.
 Teti wants to have her own apartment, and then the conspiracies begin.
 The season ends with Olga and Maria leaving the house since Eirini is now in a serious relationship.

 Season 3

 Season 3 consists of 28 episodes.
 The third and final season begins with the sisters living in their own apartments.
 But due to some difficulties they face, both Olga and Maria return home.
 The series ends with their younger brother, Andreas, getting married and having a daughter with Olga's assistant in the antique shop.
-The three sisters are now in serious relationships and in the final scene they reminisce the three years they were together saying that life goes on...
+The three sisters are now in serious relationships and in the final scene they reminisce on the three years they were together, saying that life goes on.